UNINETTSigma2/documentation/software/containers.md

 $ ls $HOME/bigdft-test/GPU
 input.yaml  posinp.xyz  psppar.Fe
 ```
-In order to run this example correctly we need to ask for GPU resourses in the job
+In order to run this example correctly we need to ask for GPU resources in the job
 script, here we call it `$HOME/bigdft-test/GPU/FeHyb.run`.
 We request a single CPU
 core (`--ntasks=1`) with an associated GPU accelerator (`--gpus=1`).
 Also remember
 to use the `accel` partition: